syegulalp/pypacker/readme.md

 The resulting redistributable will be placed in the `dist` subdirectory.
 A zipped version of the redistributable directory is also provided.

+Using TKinter and SQLite3 should be automatically detected, and the appropriate files should be copied into your redistributable.

 ## What PyPacker tries to do

 * The main program tree is turned into a `.zip` file (of `.pyc` files).